lightsofapollo/sinon-expect/README.md

 //Yes we are overriding expect
-//You can also save it to another variable but that is ugly expect = require('sinon-expect').enhance(expect, sinon);
+//You can also save it to another variable but that is ugly
+//You can also pass a thrid argument to specify the namespace on expect expect = require('sinon-expect').enhance(expect, sinon);
+//expect = require('sinon-expect').enhance(expect, sinon, 'was');
+//if you used the above the call would be `expect(object.method).was.called()`

 sinon.spy(object, 'method');